NREL/HPC/languages/python/openai_rllib/simple-example-gpu/README.md

 # Running experiments on GPU

-**Before proceeding:** Generally, RLlib is designed to use CPUs for running OpenAI Gym instances in order to collect experience, and GPUs for policy learning using the collected experience.
+**Before proceeding:** RLlib is designed to use CPUs for running OpenAI Gym instances in order to collect experience, and GPUs for policy learning using the collected experience.

 ## Create new Ananconda environment with Tensorflow-GPU